The Counselling Team - Jessica

 Registered Social Worker

-Through collaboration, I look for existing strengths and use psychoeducation to help you become more connected to your true self.
-My practice is grounded in empathy, compassion, and curiosity.
-Self-compassion and self-awareness are integrated throughout my practice, and we can explore ways to cultivate love for oneself and nurturing your inner self.
-I utilize a multi modal approach, incorporating techniques tailored to your unique needs.
+My practice is grounded in empathy and curiosity, and I look for existing strengths to help you become more connected to your true self.
+Self-awareness and self-compassion are integrated throughout my practice, and we can explore ways to deepen your personal connections, manage emotional challenges, and strengthen your sense of self.
+I use a multi-modal approach, incorporating techniques tailored to your unique needs.
 This could include EMDR, EFIT, solutions-focused, mindfulness, or CBT.

 Jessica at work